 My family is not all that big on Tex-Mex cuisine but they do love fajitas.
-It was one night when we were at a major restaurant chain, who shall remain unnamed, that we were saying the fajitas just weren’t good any longer.
+It was one night when we were at a major restaurant chain, which shall remain unnamed, that we were saying the fajitas just weren’t very good any longer.

 Much to my family’s delight, I might add.
 Dining in is often much cheaper than going out and this recipe is no different.

 - Sour Cream

 - Optional Toppings such as guacamole, salsa, etc.

 This post may contain affiliate links.
 As an Amazon associate, an Instacart Tastemaker, as well as a member of other various affiliate programs, I earn a nominal commission if products are purchased through links at no additional charge to you.